Getting Started with Telnyx

 103.115.244.128/25

-Telnyx supports the following codecs:
+Telnyx supports the following audio and video codecs:

 - G.711U (PCMU)